-Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population and Exclusions Measurement Period Data Source Measure Steward How well providers communicate with patients at the doctor's office Rate compared to state - higher rate is better The number of "Always" answers given to the four CG-CAHPS survey questions included in this composite measure: How often did this provider explain things in a way that was easy to understand?
-How often did this provider listen carefully to you?
-How often did this provider show respect for what you had to say?
-How often did this provider spend enough time with you?
-The total number of answers collected for all four of the CG-CAHPS survey questions for this measure.
+Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population Measurement Period Data Source / Measure Steward when you contacted this office to get an appointment for care you needed right away, how often did you get an appointment as soon as you needed?
+How well providers communicate with patients at the doctor's office Rate compared to state - higher rate is better The number of "always" answers given to the 4 CG-CAHPS survey questions included in this composite measure: how often did this provider explain things in a way that was easy to understand? how often did this provider listen carefully to you? how often did this provider show respect for what you had to say? how often did this provider spend enough time with you?
+The total number of answers collected for all 4 of the CG-CAHPS survey questions for this measure.
 Results are case-mix adjusted for age, education, gender, and self-reported health status.
 Results must reach at least 0.7 reliability for public reporting.
-Survey was in the field 4 th Qtr.
-2017 and results released 1 st Qtr.
-2018.
-Washington Health Alliance Patient Experience Survey AHRQ - CG-CAHPS How well providers use information to coordinate care at the doctor's office Rate compared to state - higher rate is better The number of "Always" answers given to the three CG-CAHPS survey questions included in this composite measure: How often did this provider seem to know important information about your medical history?
-How often did you and someone from this provider's office talk about all the prescription medicines you were taking?
-How often did someone from this provider's office follow up to give you test results?
+Jul.
+2016 - Jun.
+2017 Washington Health Alliance Patient Experience Survey / AHRQ - CG-CAHPS How well providers coordinate care at the doctor's office Rate compared to state - higher rate is better The number of "always" answers given to the three CG-CAHPS survey questions included in this composite measure: how often did this provider seem to know important information about your medical history? how often did you and someone from this provider's office talk about all the prescription medicines you were taking? how often did someone from this provider's office follow up to give you test results?
 The total number of answers collected for all three of the CG-CAHPS survey questions for this measure.
 Results are case-mix adjusted for age, education, gender, and self-reported health status.
 Results must reach at least 0.7 reliability for public reporting.
-Survey was in the field 4 th Qtr.
-2017 and results released 1 st Qtr.
-2018.
-Washington Health Alliance Patient Experience Survey AHRQ - CG-CAHPS
+Jul.
+2016 - Jun.
+2017 Washington Health Alliance Patient Experience Survey / AHRQ - CG-CAHPS